Theragatha - The Verses of the Senior Monks

 720When they heard these words,

-The young men laid down their swords
+the young men laid down their swords

 721“What have you practiced, Venerable?

-Or who is your teacher?
+And who is your tutor?

 Whose instructions do we follow

-To gain the sorrowless state?"
+to gain the sorrowless state?”

-He is a teacher of great compassion,
+He is a Teacher of great compassion,

-Healer of the whole world.
+healer of the whole world.

 723He taught this Dhamma,